umputun/spot/README.md

 Each task consists of a list of commands that will be executed on the remote host(s).
 The task can also define the following optional fields:

 - `on_error`: specifies the command to execute on the local host (the one running the `spot` command) in case of an error.
 The command can use the `{SPOT_ERROR}` variable to access the last error message.
 Example: `on_error: "curl -s localhost:8080/error?msg={SPOT_ERROR}"`
 - `user`: specifies the SSH user to use when connecting to remote hosts.
-Overrides the user defined in the playbook file for the specified task.
+Overrides the user defined in the top section of playbook file for the specified task.
 - `ssh_key`: specifies the SSH key to use when connecting to remote hosts.
-Overrides the key defined in the playbook file for the specified task.
+Overrides the key defined in the top section of playbook file for the specified task.

 ## Command Types